uzairiqbal91/FlutterPageForm/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This library is useful for those who want to make form application quickly with pagination effects <a href="https://flutter.dev/" target="_blank">Flutter SDK</a> to make Flutter development easier and more joyful than ever.
+This library is useful for those who want to make form application quickly with animation effects <a href="https://flutter.dev/" target="_blank">Flutter SDK</a> to make Flutter development easier and more joyful than ever.

 ## Features